 Automated gate systems (AGSs) have received wide diffusion because of the substantial benefits they provide for terminal access.
 They need to have documentation electronically provided before picking up or dropping at the terminal, which improves processing time and reduces the risk of errors with their associated delays.

 AGSs commonly rely on optical character recognition and radio frequency identification to quickly capture data about inbound and outbound containers.
 Photos of containers and equipment can also be automatically taken and stored.
-This has substantially accelerated gate time, which is a common hurdle in terminal operation.
-Further, truck drivers are able to use mobile technologies to schedule appointments to pick up or drop containers and even swap equipment such as chassis.
+The above has substantially accelerated gate time, which is a common hurdle in terminal operation.
+Further, truck drivers can use mobile technologies to schedule appointments to pick up or drop containers and even swap equipment such as chassis.
 This is linked with demand planning and prediction, allowing for a better understanding of terminal gate access time and frequency distribution.

 C. Foreland and hinterland automation